 SPI is offering medical training courses to help address the needs of scientific groups affiliated to a Swiss research institution preparing field trips in Polar regions.
 These courses are designed to train scientists in first aid in the field with a focus on the special conditions encountered in cold and remote regions.
 An overview of existing medical support solutions for people working/operating in Polar/remote environments is also provided.
 This overview includes telehealth, customised field pharmacies, etc.

 The courses are practice-oriented and generally last two days and take place outdoors – bivouacking included.
 There will be two courses per year:

 - A first course, held in spring, will focus on the needs of field parties heading to the Arctic Tundra and other comparable remote environments.

 - A second course, to be held in early winter, will aim at preparing researchers to the extreme temperatures of Polar regions on a medical level.

 SPI will cover the costs for two courses per year with a maximum of 12 persons per course.
 Places are attributed on a first come first served basis.
 Participation is free of charge but SPI reserves the right to invoice participants cancelling in the last minute if their place cannot be filled.

 This course is offered together with GRIMM (Groupe d’Intervention Médicale en Montagne).
 These courses will be repeated annually from 2019 onwards.

 Planned courses for 2019

-- If you need more information or wish to register for the course of the 26/27 April 2019, please contact email@example.com.
+- If you need more information, please contact firstname.lastname@example.org.